AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

-# Fluoride Gravity Research Report
-#### Cheer Tsang, Kevin Sarmiento, Ching Pang
-#### Fall 2018

-# Template Description
-This template will lay out all possible sections that could be used for a research report and manual.
-All research reports and manuals should strive to comply with this template, but every team will use different parts.
-In order to use this template, copy this file from the AguaClara team resources repository to your team's repository, and rename it for your team in a format similar to  "[Team Name] [Semester]".
-An example would be "Filter and Treatment Train Flow Control Spring 2017."
-For additional information on all the possibilities in markdown files, refer to the AguaClara Interactive Tutorial and the AguaClara Tutorial training pages.
-After you complete that step, please delete this description and everything above this.

 # Fluoride Gravity, Fall 2018
 #### Cheer Tsang, Kevin Sarmiento, Ching Pang
 #### September 28, 2018

 ## Abstract
 Briefly summarize your previous work, goals and objectives, what you have accomplished, and future work.
 (100 words max)

 ## Introduction
 Explain how the completion of your challenge will affect AguaClara and the mission of providing safe drinking water (or sustainable wastewater treatment!).
 If this is a continuing team, how will your contribution build upon previous research?
 What needs to be further discovered or defined?
 If this is a new team, what prompted the inclusion of this team?